| -------------

 the ability to communicate with someone RIGHT NOW!?
 Do you want an actual

-you can talk with to find out more information?
+you can communicate with to find out more information?
 What if you need

 help at 3:00